ultush/digital-divide/toronto-public-library.md

 - Youth - Youth Advisory Groups (YAGs) Locations
 - Youth - Youth Hubs
 - Annual Visits
+- Wireless Sessions (updated file available Oct 19.
+2020)

-The files used for analysis were downloaded from the TPL Open Data portal on Oct 5, 2020.
-[Toronto Public Library Open Data](https://opendata.tpl.ca/)
+The files used for analysis were downloaded from the [Toronto Public Library Open Data portal](https://opendata.tpl.ca/) on Oct 19, 2020.
 The terms and conditions for use are available here: [TPL Open Data Policies and Term of Use](https://www.torontopubliclibrary.ca/terms-of-use/library-policies/open-data.jsp)
 The specific files downloaded on Oct 5, 2020, and used for Digital Divide analysis are: